Ten Easy Ways to Save Money You Might Not Have Thought Of

 5.

-Shop clearance racks for clothing at places like department stores or stores like TJ Maxx.
-You can find quality, style, and clothes that will last at reasonable prices.
-The markup on retail items is ridiculous, so paying a fair price is not only worth it but also wise.
+Shop clearance racks for clothing at department stores or other retail stores.
+Just by spending a little time looking for deals, you can find quality clothes at reasonable prices.
+The markup on retail items is high, so paying a fair price is not only worth it but also wise.
+Also, check online retailers that often have great deals.

 6.

 Make food and freeze the leftovers for an easy meal in the future.
 Sometimes, we don’t want to eat the same thing the next day or even the day after that, and leftovers don’t last too long in the refrigerator.
 However, putting them in the freezer gives you a nice buffer between eating the same meals.
 Just pop it in the microwave, and voila!
 You can serve a meal at a fraction of the cost you’d spend getting takeout.
-And you’re eating healthier because you know what went into the meal (like using no preservatives or chemicals.)
+And you’re eating healthier because you know what went into the meal.

 7.